 If you have not found any attractive chain hotels for your destination, you should consider booking an independent hotel through Hotels.com or a guesthouse through Booking.com.
 Make sure to join the Welcome rewards program before you book on hotels.com, you will get a free night for every 10 nights you book without using a promo code.

 Here is a list of the main chain programs

-– Marriott – Marriott Rewards (Marriott, JW Marriott, Renaissance, Courtyard…)
+– Marriott – Marriott Bonvoy (Marriott, Sheraton, Westin, Aloft, Renaissance, Courtyard…)

-– Hilton – HHonors (Conrad, Hilton, Doubletree, Hilton Garden Inn…)
+– Hilton – Honors (Conrad, Hilton, Doubletree, Hilton Garden Inn…)

 – Accor – Le Club (Sofitel, MGallerie, Pullman, Ibis, Novotel, Mercure…)